 a = 100

-In the above example, crend function is used to return a constant reverse iterator to the element following the last element of the reversed container.
+In the provided example, the crend method is employed to yield a constant reverse iterator pointing to the element that precedes the first element of the reversed container.

 Example 2

-Let's see a simple example to iterate over the multimap in reverse order using while loop:
+Let's explore a basic illustration of iterating over the multimap in reverse sequence utilizing a while loop:

 #include <iostream>